wpendl99/.github/profile/webServices/dataServices/dataServices.md

 # ☑ Assignment

-Set up your MongoDB Atlas database service.
-Run the example program for testing that you have things set up correctly.
+First, set up your MongoDB Atlas database service.
+Then use the instructions aboveRun the example program for testing that you have things set up correctly.

 When you are done submit the connection string for your Atlas database cluster, along with a comment about something you found interesting, to the Canvas assignment.